What population does VOBS work with?

 Where do you operate?

-Should I work in the Twin Cities or out of Ely?
+Should I work at the Twin Cities Center or the Ely Base?

 That depends on your qualifications and interests.

 The larger basecamp outside of Ely in northern Minnesota, Homeplace, is a draw for many staff to return year after year.
 We feel quite literally “at home.”
 Its sense of community is consistently mentioned as a highlight for new and returning staff.
-You get food, a roof over your head, a sauna, a lake, a river, kayaks, paddle boards, swimming, running, berry gathering, northern lights and more social life than you can handle and people connected by the common values of Outward Bound.
+The educational philosophy and curriculum is executed in a wilderness setting on extended expeditions (typically 3 weeks).
+Groups of strangers arrive and soon learn that they can do more than they think they can and that they absolutely need one another.

 What qualities are you looking for in staff?